whiteSHADOW1234/FinalProject/README.md

 Try to get two points first and you will win this game, good luck.

-⚠️The computer knows how to play our game.
+⚠️The AI knows how to play our game.